SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    -> println("Three feet is \(threeFeet) meters")
    <- Three feet is 0.914399970739201 meters

-These computed properties give a way to express that a ``Double`` value should be considered as a certain unit of length.
+These computed properties express that a ``Double`` value should be considered as a certain unit of length.
-Although they are implemented as computed properties, they can be accessed via dot syntax, which gives a neat way to append them onto a number to perform distance conversions.
+Although they are implemented as computed properties, the names of these properties can be appended to a floating-point literal value with dot syntax, as a way to use that literal value to perform distance conversions.

 In this example, a ``Double`` value of ``1.0`` is considered to represent “one meter”.
 This is why the ``m`` computed property returns ``self`` –